What you need to know about caching

 TTL and Purge Cache

-To optimize your delivery and have greater control over your content on Akamai servers, you can couple the caching settings with the use of Purge Cache.
-Though you should always use TTL as the primary content management solution, in some cases where content is time sensitive but changes are infrequent, you may want to set long TTLs to reduce the If-Modified-Since
+To optimize your delivery and have better control over your content on Akamai servers, you can combine the caching settings with the use of Purge Cache.
+You would typically use TTL control in the Caching behavior as the primary content management solution.
+However, in some cases where content is time-sensitive but rarely changed, you may want to set long TTLs to reduce the If-Modified-Since

-requests and purge the old content after it has been changed.
-You also may want to use Purge Cache if an object has changed and you need tight coherence—that is, you can’t afford to serve the stale object for some period of time.
+requests to your origin and purge the old content after it is changed.
+You can also use Purge Cache when an object has changed and you need strict consistency — that is, you can’t afford to serve the stale object for a period of time.
 For more information, see the Purge Cache documentation.

 Updated 4 months ago